Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Pickup methods.
 Cash pickup can be sent to an agent location or in some cases to a home address.
 If money is sent to a bank account in a foreign currency it can save costs but create delays in sending time.

 - Fees.
 Fees range between variables like time, method and minimum or maximum amounts.
 Remember that low fees aren’t everything if it means sacrificing time, beneficial exchange rates and customer service.

 - Turnaround time.
 Turnaround times for the available services range from minutes to days.
 Cash pickup is your best bet when it comes to emergency transfers.

 - Transfer methods.
 If you don’t have a lot of flexibility in time, agent or phone options will be difficult.
 Look for companies that allow you to not only book on the phone or through an agent, but also online with a personal account.

 - Transfer options.
-Regular payments, once-off payments, market orders and forward contracts.
+Regular payments, one-time payments, market orders and forward contracts.

 - Customer service.
 How much help will be available if you hit a snag or have a question?
 Are the support hours convenient?

 The exchange rate determines how much one country’s currency is worth in another country’s currency.
 When a country’s currency is strong, it yields more money when exchanging it in a country with a weak currency.